btaba/quantum-optimization-and-rl/misc/deep-learning-2016.md

 # Chapter 4 - Numerical Computation

 - Poor Conditioning: occurs when ratio of max and min eigenvalues are large. the matrix inversion becomes very sensitive to numeric instability.
-- Hessian Matrix: is the Jacobian of the gradient of a function f(x).
+- Hessian Matrix: is the Jacobian of the gradient of a function f(x), where f(x) maps a vector in Rn to a scalar in R. The gradient of the function is a vector in Rn, and the Jacobian of this vector is an NxN matrix which is the Hessian.
     - Used in Newton's method to compute gradients to minimize f(x).
 The Hessian matrix gives us curvature information to know which direction has a better acceleration of descent.
 - Lipschitz Continuous: a function is lipschitz continuous if for all x and y, |f(x) - f(y)| <= L |x - y|\_2. where L is a lipschitz constant.